motion/orbit/next.md

 * slimming bundle size
 * improving various auto updates
 * having a continuous integration process so we can deploy quickly

-attention (?)

-* may be required for good trends
-* may be really beneficial for what you've missed

-stack improvements (~1month)

-* improving typing and architecture in variety of sketchy areas
-* optimizing performance in areas where its important
-* adding checks and fixing bugs as we run into them, allowing us to focus more on design/research
-* getting our hmr working on babel 7 would allow us to use typescript everywhere
-  * means app and ui kit can be typed, much easier to work with
-* could even help release a couple packages, getting us some PR and contributors to make our stack a bit safer long term

-* unknown unknowns and over-optimism (~3 months or ~15% of rest of work)
-  * also keep in mind the rough trend over the last few months has been:
-    * tasks take longer than expected due to lots of detail
-    * keep adding new things we didn't think of that are outside of our current plan
-    * various life events and blockers have been coming up and will continue
-    * random libraries and apis changing, breaking
-    * especially: we realize there are new constraints to work with/arounds